GDPR Compliance: The Most In-Depth Guide

 Get advice from a lawyer.

-Your assignment is to identify what data you store and process for European data subjects, its location, its path from point A to B, by what systems it is processed, etc. Doing that, you can further realize if you have the required tools to protect private data, or what tools you may need to help you achieve GDPR compliance.
+Your assignment is to identify what data you store and process for European data subjects, its location, its path from point A to B, by what systems it is processed, etc. Doing that, you can further realize if you have the required tools to protect sensitive company data, or what tools you may need to help you achieve GDPR compliance.

 A real game-changer will be the ‘data protection by design and by default’ principle.
 This will require services or products to include privacy and security features from the very beginning of concept and development.
 This will be of interest especially for mobile app developers and the IoT sector.